davidgatti/How-to-Understand-Sockets-Using-IoT/README.md

 # The Repo Structure

-- Sockets folders: here you can find the simplest form of sockets examples.
+- **Sockets folder**: here you can find the simplest form of sockets examples.
 Files in this folder should make you understand how to use TCP, UDP, and TLS sockets in a way that you can take this code, and build your own solution.
-- Examples folder: here you will find more specific examples that are more of a working solution that solves a specific problem.
+- **Examples folder**: here you will find more specific examples that are more of a working solution that solves a specific problem.
 For example, controlling an LED from a NodeJS server, and more.

 # The End Goal